Take On the Odds

 Get Training

-You are invited to join problem gambling expert Dr. Lori Rugle for a summer lunchtime series designed to deepen your clinical skills.
+You are invited to join problem gambling experts for a series designed to deepen your clinical skills.
 Earn free CEUs and take a deep dive into advanced topics impacting your clients.
 These training courses are available at no cost for providers who live or work in Vermont.

 Vermont Problem Gambling Specialist Certificate